The Pizza Steel:

 - Tun on your oven to maximum temperature

-- Treat your PizzaSteel with a fine thin layer of pure olive oil.
+- Treat both sides of your your PizzaSteel with a fine thin layer of pure olive oil.
 Use a dry piece of cloth remove any excess oil from the PizzaSteel

 - Place the steel on your baking wire rack and place it in your oven